 On hearing this, Vinayaga, who is actually the Lord of knowledge and wisdom, broke off his right tusk and threw it vigorously to Gajamugan.
 The tusk that had the vitality equivalent to thousands of suns plunged into Gajamugan as well as tumbled him down.
 The Gajamugan, soon took a form of a shrew, came to eradicate Vinayaga.

-At that point, the Lord Ganesh viewed it with his ‘wisdom’ eye and this forced the shrew to be ‘enlightened’.
+At that point, Lord Ganesh viewed it with his ‘wisdom’ eye and this forced the shrew to be ‘enlightened’.
 Tumbling at the feet of the Lord, the enlightened strew prayed.

 Thoppu Karanam (Knee bend bowing)

-Since then when we see the statue of Ganesh, we carry out in the same way and pray him with love and devotion.
+Since then when we see the statue of Ganesh, we carry it out in the same way and pray to him with love and devotion.
 When we carry out Thoppu-karanam, we receive the true blessing of Lord Ganesh in return.

 Knocking the forehead with clenched fist